Alan Ball Jr.: Return to Blackpool

 He returned to Britain in February 1980 as player-manager of his first professional club, Blackpool, after honouring the remainder of his contract with Vancouver.
 Blackpool's general manager Freddie Scott substituted in the meantime.
 Ball's appointment was well received by the Blackpool supporters, and he returned with enthusiasm, a desire to bring back the good times to the club, and still had enough energy to take the field occasionally.

 The year that followed saw Blackpool's recent ill-fortune slump even further.
 The club slid towards relegation, and only some determined performances (including four wins out of their final six games) ensured an 18th-placed finish and survival.
 During the close season, Ball brought in several new faces and was also prepared to gamble on youngsters.
 One of his most unpopular moves amongst the fans was the sale of Tony Kellow, a huge favourite at Bloomfield Road.
 The 1980–81 season began in similar fashion, with Blackpool struggling near the foot of the table.
 The optimism that had been in place during pre-season turned to anger as the team's performances failed to match up to Ball's promises.

 After an FA Cup first-round win over Fylde Coast neighbours Fleetwood Town on 22 November, Ball publicly criticised the fans for allegedly not wanting the team to succeed as much as he did.
 Eventually it all became too much for manager and club, and shortly after a defeat at Brentford on 28 February 1981, Ball's contract was terminated with immediate effect and the mutual love affair had ended in ruins.
 Blackpool were relegated at the end of the season.
 In March 2005, Ball finally commented on his time as Blackpool manager.
 He said, "Jack Charlton, a good friend, had offered me a coaching role at Sheffield Wednesday, and with hindsight I should have done that instead: got a bit of experience under my belt.
 Another thing I should have done was kept Stan Ternent on.
 I replaced him as manager, but he was very good.
 I think I was a bit big-headed, a little headstrong, and I thought being a player-manager would be no problem for me.
 It was a lot more difficult than I thought, and not helped by dealing with the boardroom."

 Back at Southampton and end of playing career

 In March 1981, Ball was tempted back to Southampton to play alongside fellow veterans and former England teammates Mick Channon and Kevin Keegan.
-He left Southampton in October 1982 to play for Hong Kong side Eastern Athletic, before joining Bristol Rovers in January 1983, where he remained until his retirement the following season.
+He left Southampton in October 1982 to play for Hong Kong side Eastern, before joining Bristol Rovers in January 1983, where he remained until his retirement the following season.
 When Ball finally retired from playing, he had played 975 competitive games in 21 years.